 Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

-The truth is that integrative care lives in a nuanced middle ground.
-Credentials and experience are not opposites.
-They are different forms of evidence, each signaling something distinct about practitioner readiness, safety, and depth.
-Understanding how they work together—and where each has limits—can help practitioners build trust with clients, clinics, and themselves.
+The reality is that integrative care exists in a nuanced middle ground.
+Credentials and experience are not opposites; they are different types of evidence, each showing something unique about a practitioner's readiness, safety, and depth.
+Knowing how they work together, and where each has limits, helps practitioners build trust with clients, clinics, and themselves.

 Why This Question Matters More in Integrative Care